-For the purposes of the amounts stated under "Share-based awards" in the table above, the Grant Date Fair Value Price has been converted to United States dollars based on the average Bank of Canada noon exchange rate over the Fair Market Value calculation period where (i) for 2014, one CAD, expressed in USD, was 0.9094, (ii) for 2015, one CAD, expressed in USD, was 0.8140, and (iii) for 2016, one CAD, expressed in USD, was 0.7816.
+For the purposes of the amounts stated under "Share-based awards" in the table above, the Grant Date Fair Value Price has been converted to United States dollars based on the average Bank of Canada daily exchange rate over the Fair Market Value calculation period where (i) for 2015, one CAD, expressed in USD, was 0.8140, (ii) for 2016, one CAD, expressed in USD, was 0.7816, and (iii) for 2017, one CAD, expressed in USD, was 0.7441.

 - (3) Consists of premiums paid for accident insurance, complementary accident insurance and limited loss of salary insurance.
-Perquisites, property and other personal benefits that, in aggregate, are worth less than \$50,000 or 10% of the total annual base salary of a named executive officer for the financial year are not included. - (4) Messrs.
-Gandur and Ebsary, who were directors of the Corporation in 2016, do not receive any director fees. - (5) Mr. Querio was appointed CEO effective March 16, 2016.
-From April 27, 2015 until March 16, 2016, Mr. Querio was COO of the Corporation.
-Prior to that time, Mr. Querio served as West Africa Regional Manager.
+Perquisites, property and other personal benefits that, in aggregate, are worth less than \$50,000 or 10% of the total annual base salary of a named executive officer for the financial year are not included. - (4) Mr. Gandur, who is a director of the Corporation, does not receive any director fees.